 Setting study goals will help you plan, focus and use your time for study effectively.
 If you set goals and stick to them you will be more likely to stay motivated and achieve success in your studies.

 Set SMART goals

-If you’re planning a study session, starting an assignment or getting ready to study for an exam, setting SMART goals will help you focus your time and avoid distraction.
+If you’re planning a study session, starting an assessment or getting ready to study for an exam, setting SMART goals will help you focus your time and avoid distraction.
 SMART stands for: